jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 tags: [Linux, Mac, Windows]
 ---

-In this series of posts, I will show how to build an image classifier using your own dataset.
-I'll be using images of kangaroos and wallabies that I've taken, but these techniques should work well with any kind of images.

-<b>Table of contents</b>
-* TOC
-{:toc}

 I'm always curious about how people set up their computers and what software packages they have, so I thought I would share mine.
 I use Windows, Mac, and Linux, so the exact setup varies by operating system.
 For those of you on Windows, many of these can be installed with [Ninite](https://ninite.com/).

 <b>Table of contents</b>